Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/events/_index.md

 ---

-The Events components expose REST-APIs for publishing and subscribing to events.
-The Azure function are responsible for pushing events to subscriber webhooks.
-The below diagram shows the components
+The Events components expose public REST APIs for publishing and subscribing to events.

+[Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/) are used internally to process and forward incoming cloud events to subscriber webhooks.

+The following diagram illustrates the main

 ![Event architecture diagram](altinn-events.drawio.export.svg "Altinn Event Architecture")